sevyharris/MonteCoffee/documentation/tutorials/coox.rst

      # Define surface atoms as non-bulk.
      surface_atom_ids = [i for i in range(len(CNS)) if CNS[i] < 12]

-In this example, let each coordination number corresponds to a unique site-type (`stype`):
+In this example, let each coordination number corresponds to a unique site-type :code:`stype`:

 .. code-block:: python